Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data: Discussion

-Our Bayesian approach requires prior distributions of all stock and flow variables of interest to be manually elicited, which is an additional requirement compared to non Bayesian methods or more traditional methods of MFA.
-However, we argue that this should be an important and standard part of any material flow analysis, where domain knowledge is generally available and should be continuously collated, and the prior distribution offers a convenient mathematical way of incorporating this knowledge into the model.
-The Bayesian approach also inevitably comes with a higher computational cost, as the full posterior distribution of each variable of interest needs to be calculated rather than just a point estimate, and may run into convergence issues \cite{Betancourt2017}.
-The No-U-Turn Sampler HMC algorithm used for our model took around $20$ minutes to generate $20000$ posterior samples for the aluminium dataset, which we consider acceptable.
-Furthermore, convergence diagnostic checks suggests posterior samples from the model are valid (details can be found in the supplementary information).
+The Bayesian approach inevitably comes with a higher computational cost, as the full posterior distribution of each variable of interest needs to be calculated rather than just a point estimate, and may run into convergence issues \cite{Betancourt2017}.
+The No-U-Turn Sampler HMC algorithm used for our model took around $90$ minutes to generate $24000$ posterior samples across two chains for the aluminium dataset, which we consider acceptable.
 We also note that most MFA literature do not use very large datasets so we do not anticipate computational cost to be a major issue for most MFA studies.
 However, for much larger material flow datasets, approximate methods such as variational Bayes can be employed to reduce the computational cost, or minimally just estimating the posterior mode directly (and forgoing uncertainty quantification) can potentially yield better point estimates than a non Bayesian method if informative priors are available.

 \paragraph*{Acknowledgements} This work was supported by the UKRI Interdisciplinary Circular Economy Centre For Mineral-based Construction Materials under the EPSRC Grant EP/V011820/1.
 The authors are grateful to Mohit Arora, Nicola Gambaro, Ugo Legendre and Shen Zhenxia for useful discussions.